Iraq’s Nineveh buries its dead as families seek answers after wedding fire

 What we know so far about the deadly wedding fire in Iraq’s Nineveh

-Iraqi Prime Minister Mohammed Shia al-Sudani, who has ordered an investigation into the blaze, also visited al-Hamdaniyah on Thursday to inspect the site of the fire and meet with families of the victims and survivors.
+Iraqi Prime Minister Mohammed Shia al-Sudani, who has ordered an investigation into the blaze, also visited Hamdaniya on Thursday to inspect the site of the fire and meet the families of the victims and survivors.

-Several of the dead were also buried on Wednesday afternoon in al-Hamdaniyah, less than 24 hours after the fire.
+Several of the dead were also buried on Wednesday afternoon in Hamdaniya, less than 24 hours after the fire.

 The crowd of mourners, many dressed in black, looked stunned as relatives and friends carried the coffins of the victims while other family members wailed.
-Others stood in silence next to photos placed on the graves of their loved ones.
+Some stood in silence next to photos placed on the graves of their loved ones.

 “Sadness has prevailed in the town.
 It’s as if there was a curfew imposed,” Faten Youssef, one of the survivors, said as she attended the funerals on Wednesday.
 “The town has transformed from happiness to grief and morning.”